 Maybe you find other interesting details from the concept back then.

-Updated by Riccardo De Contardi over 3 years ago
+Updated by Riccardo De Contardi about 4 years ago

 - Tags set to Backend User Interface, Search

 I report here https://forge.typo3.org/issues/36231#note-3 the content of the comment to keep track of it:

 Are there already ideas in the air about this topic?